 Properties must be safe, decent and sanitary.
-The Lending Institution shall ensure that the property is inspected and/or appraised in accordance with the requirements of the primary loan issuer (i.e. Fannie May, USDA-RD, Fair Housing Administration (FHA), and Veteran Affairs (VA)).
-The lender will also ensure that the property meets HUD Housing Quality Standards (HQS) and provide document of such to PRHFA.
+The Lending Institution shall ensure that the property is inspected and/or appraised in accordance with the requirements of the primary loan issuer (i.e. Fannie Mae, USDA-RD, Federal Housing Administration (FHA), and Veteran Affairs).
+The lender will also ensure that each applicant is informed the property must meet HUD Housing Quality Standards (HQS) and provide any documentation of such to PRHFA.